Tuman Monastery: Notable clergymen

-Saint Zosimus of Tuman
+Zosimus of Tuman

-Almost immediately after the monastery was completed, a group of the Sinait monks (meaning they originated from the Mount Sinai) settled in the caves in the vicinity.
-A large number of Sinait monks from the Mount Athos migrated to Serbia in the mid-14th century, fleeing the Ottoman invasion.
+Almost immediately after the monastery was completed, a group of the Sinaite monks (meaning they originated from the Mount Sinai) settled in the caves in the vicinity.
+A large number of Sinaite monks from the Mount Athos migrated to Serbia in the mid-14th century, fleeing the Ottoman invasion.
 They all settled in the caves throughout Serbia, due to their hermit lifestyle.
 Zosimus Sinait, later named The Venerable Zosimus of Tuman, headed the group which settled around the monastery.
 He was known for the extreme fasting and praying in his poustinia-rocky cave until his death.
 Zosimus' remains are today the central relic of the monastery.
 He is also known as Sinait the Miracle Worker and his day is observed on 21 August.

-The Zosimos' cave is embedded in the rock surrounded by old, thick forest.
+Zosimus' cave is embedded in the rock surrounded by old, thick forest.
 There are actually two caves, connected by the narrow passage.
-Zosimos lived in one, and prayed in the other cave.
+Zosimus lived in one, and prayed in the other cave.
 Next to the former monastic cell is a small chapel.
 Speleothems in the cave are preserved.
 There is also a "miraculous" water spring next to the cave, so as a small waterfall.
 The last hermit who dwelled in the cave was synkellos Pahomije, who died in 1965.

-Saint Jacob the New of Tuman
+Jacob the New of Tuman

 Radoje Arsović (1893–1946) was a highly educated diplomat, with a Ph.D. in philosophy received at the Sorbonne, and Ph.D. in law, from the University of Montpellier.
 He left the state service and became a monk Jakov in the Žiča monastery.
 A missionary and a preacher, he was tortured by the Communist authorities after World War II and died in the village of Rabrovo, not far from the Tuman Monastery in which he was buried, according to his own wish.
 In October 2014 it was discovered that his remains were free of decay after almost 70 years.
 In May 2017 he was canonized, and his day is observed also on 21 August.

-Saint Elder Tadej of Vitovnica
+Thaddeus of Vitovnica

-Elder Tadej Štrbulović was Archimandrite of the Tumane Monastery until 1962.
+Elder Tadej Štrbulović was archimandrite of the Tumane Monastery until 1962.